adriaan-vd-graaf/genome_integration/README.md

 **If something is not clear, or if you want more information, please see our more extensive [readthedocs documentation](https://genome-integration.readthedocs.io/en/latest/)**

-#### Structure of the package
+####### Structure of the package
 `genome_integration` is the library and the folder `./mr_link/` has the programs for an implementation of MR-link.

-Please find more details of the method in our [preprint](https://www.biorxiv.org/content/10.1101/671537v1)

-If you want to contribute, or have any questions please don't hesitate to file a pull request, or submit an issue in github.
+Please find more details of the method in our **[preprint](https://www.biorxiv.org/content/10.1101/671537v1)** If you want to contribute, or have any questions please don't hesitate to file a pull request, or submit an issue in github issue tracker.

 ## Requirements